What Is Methadone And How Does It Really Work?

 • Feeling lightheaded or faint

-Pregnant or Breastfeeding Women and Methadone
+Pregnant or Breastfeeding Women and Methodone

 • Safety for Pregnant Women: If you’re pregnant and struggling with heroin or pain pill addiction, seeking treatment is crucial for your well-being and your baby’s safety.
 Methadone can help manage opioid use disorder (OUD) during pregnancy, with milder withdrawal symptoms in babies compared to illicit opioids.
 Inform your doctor about your methadone treatment.

-• Breastfeeding and Methadone: Breastfeeding is generally safe while on Methadone treatment.
+• Breastfeeding and Methodone: Breastfeeding is generally safe while on Methadone treatment.
 Although a small amount of this drug may enter breast milk, the benefits of breastfeeding outweigh the potential risks.
 Consult your doctor for a gradual and safe weaning process when ready.

 • Comprehensive Treatment and Prenatal Care: Comprehensive treatment and regular prenatal care are vital for pregnant women on Methadone.
 It reduces the risk of complications and helps manage opioid addiction without causing congenital disabilities.
 Maintain open communication with your healthcare provider throughout your pregnancy.